hackworthltd/primer/README.md

 development environment from affecting any other Docker contexts you may be using.

-(These scripts do, however, assume that localhost port 5432 is available for forwarding to the Primer PostgreSQL Docker container.)

-### `run-postgresql-container`
+### `start-postgresql-container`

-This script runs the `primer-postgres` container.
+This script starts the `primer-postgres` container, assuming that it's previously been deployed by the `deploy-postgresql-container` command.
 The container will keep running until you reboot your host machine, or you stop the container yourself.

+### `stop-postgresql-container`

+This script stops the `primer-postgres` container.

 ### `create-local-db`